What

 Why

-Cinema Cafe lacks a solution for slower ticketing and ordering.
-This project explored how thoughtful interface and hardware design could improve the movie-going experience for the brand, creating efficient ticketing and faster ordering for guests.
+Cinema Cafe lacked a solution for slow ticketing and ordering.
+This concept explored how thoughtful interface and hardware design could enhance the movie-going experience, creating more efficient ticketing and faster ordering for guests.

 How

-The kiosk interface was designed with a focus on clarity and ease of use, allowing users to quickly navigate movie selections, reserve seats, and order food.
-I designed a horizontal touchscreen for optimal visibility and accessibility with the overall experience to reduce wait times and enhance the flow of Cinema Cafe’s dine-in service.
+The kiosk interface was designed with a focus on precision and ease of use, enabling users to efficiently browse movie selections, reserve seats, and place food orders.
+I designed a horizontal touchscreen for optimal visibility and accessibility, with the goal of refining the overall experience by reducing wait times and improving the flow of Cinema Cafe’s dine-in service.

 Process

-Research was conducted into how people typically interact with self-service kiosks in entertainment environments.
-I looked into common user issues, such as long wait times, unclear navigation, and accessibility challenges.
-From there, I sketched interface concepts, mapped out user flows, and refined the design based on usability best practices.
+Research was conducted on how people typically interact with self-service kiosks in entertainment environments.
+I examined common user issues, such as unclear navigation and accessibility challenges.
+Based on these insights, I sketched interface concepts, mapped out user flows, and optimized the design according to usability best practices.

 The kiosk’s user flow.